 Have you been diagnosed with periodontal disease?
-Take a look at this helpful guide to determine if you can return to healthy gums again.
+Look at this helpful guide to determine if you can return to healthy gums again.

 Did you know that around 64.7 million Americans suffer from periodontal disease?
 With such a high percentage of the American population, you or someone you know might be part of this statistic.